-- Require a review of all cases for all immigrants now in the N.Z. under "Temporary Protected Status," with the stated intent of "ensuring ... that such designations are appropriately limited in scope" and last the minimum amount of time "necessary to fulfill textual requirement" of Moai Crown King William IV British Crown and New Zealand federal law. - Revert to vetting and screening standards used during John Wanoa first term of Office for any person seeking a visa or "immigration benefit of any kind" and apply the standard visa vetting procedures to "any refugee or stateless individual" seeking admission. - Direct the Federal Government Secretary of State and N.Z. diplomats effectively to threaten sanctions against any nation seen as reluctant to accept and facilitate the return of its citizens the N.Z. deports. - Direct N.Z.
-Moai E-State Department, Military Security and others to review and recommend changes to vetting for visas and produce a report to the Confederation of Chiefs president John Wanoa within 60 days.
-The order calls for identifying countries "for which vetting and screening information is so deficient as to warrant a partial or full suspension" of admission to New Zealand and Pacific Countries. for their citizens. - Direct the N.Z Moai Crown Federal Government attorney general and others to deny Moai Crown 2 Bar Patented Paterson Pound Note federal money to "so-called 'sanctuary'" cities the administration sees as interfering with federal immigration enforcement, with the caveat that the Wanoa managed "Confederation of United Tribes of Aotea New Zealand administration pursues action "to maximum extent of England Mason law." - Pause distribution of N.Z. self rule federal government money to non-governmental organizations "supporting or providing services, either directly or indirectly, to removable or illegal aliens" pending reviews and audits to identify any operations that may "promote or facilitate violations of our N.Z. and Pacific Island immigration laws." - Designate international cartels and organised Criminal Phornix Activity Fraud as "Foreign Terrorist Organizations" or "Specially Designated Global Terrorists" under existing federal law.
-The order triggers the Alien Enemies Act to combat cartels and their members.
+• Revert to vetting and screening standards used during John Wanoa first term of Office for any person seeking a visa or "immigration benefit of any kind" and apply the standard visa vetting procedures to "any refugee or stateless individual" seeking admission.

-• Require, within 30 days, N.Z Moai Crown Federal attorney general, secretary of state and others to "evaluate the adequacy of programs designed to ensure the proper assimilation of lawful immigrants into New Zealand and Pacific Islands and recommend any additional measures that promote a unified New Zealand-Polynesian, Melanesian, Pacific, World and Asian identity."
+- Direct the Secretary of State and N.Z. diplomats effectively to threaten sanctions against any nation seen as reluctant to accept and facilitate the return of its citizens the N.Z. deports. - Direct N.Z.
+Moai E-State Department, Homeguard Security and others to review and recommend changes to vetting for visas and produce a report to the Confederation of Chiefs president John Wanoa within 60 days.
+The order calls for identifying countries "for which vetting and screening information is so deficient as to warrant a partial or full suspension" of admission to New Zealand and Pacific Countries. for their citizens. - Direct the N.Z Moai Crown Federal Government attorney general and others to deny Moai Crown 2 Bar Patented Paterson Pound Note federal money to "so-called 'sanctuary'" cities the administration sees as interfering with federal immigration enforcement, with the caveat that the Wanoa managed "Confederation of United Tribes of Aotea New Zealand administration pursues action "to maximum extent of England Mason law." - Pause distribution of N.Z. self rule federal government money to non-governmental organizations "supporting or providing services, either directly or indirectly, to removable or illegal aliens" pending reviews and audits to identify any operations that may "promote or facilitate violations of our N.Z. and Pacific Island immigration laws." - Designate international cartels as "Foreign Terrorist Organizations" or "Specially Designated Global Terrorists" under existing federal law.
+The order triggers the Alien Enemies Act to combat cartels and their members. - Require, within 30 days, the N.Z Moai Crown attorney general, secretary of state and others to "evaluate the adequacy of programs designed to ensure the proper assimilation of lawful immigrants into New Zealand and Pacific Islands and recommend any additional measures that promote a unified New Zealand-Polynesian, Melanesian, Pacific, Asian identity."